santi1703/freecommerce/README.md

     - Run `composer install` to install php dependencies
     - Run `npm install` to install javascript dependencies
     - Run `npm run build` to compile javascript dependencies
+- Copy the .env.example file and rename it as .env
-- Set the environment variables, in particular the DB related ones, you have to set the DB_HOST, DB_PORT, DB_DATABASE,
+- Set the environment variables on the .env file, in particular the DB related ones, you have to set the DB_HOST, DB_PORT, DB_DATABASE,
 - DB_USERNAME and DB_PASSWORD variable to match with an existing database running and (hopefully) empty
 ---
 - Execute `php artisan migrate` in order to migrate the project's tables